-STATE OF FLORIDA)

-)SS COUNTY OF MIAMI-DADE)

-The foregoing instrument was acl knowledged before me this d James G. Murphy, Chief of Urban Design, Pl ay o

-ida, a Florida Municipal Corporation, on behalf

-Corporation.
-He is personally known to m

-NOTARY PUBLIC

-Miami-Dade County, Florida

-My commission expires:

-Approved As To Form:

-City Attorney's Office:

-Filed with the Clerk of the Design Review Board on ()
+STATE OF FLORIDA) C COUNTY OF MIAMI-DADE) SS vas acknowledged before m by James G. Murphy, Chie day o , Planning Department, City of Miami Bea Corporation.
+He is personally kn ch, Florida, a Florida Municipal own to me.
+Corporation, on beh nalf of the NOTARY PUBLIC Miami-Dade County, Flor My commission expires: Approved As To Form: City Attorney's Office: () Filed with the Clerk of the Design n Review Board on ()